-Okay, so do you want to know my number one rule for choosing paint colors?
+Do you want to know my number one rule for choosing paint colors that ROCK every single time?
 For real just one rule that I follow alllllll the time.

 Do NOT choose paint colors at the store!